LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

 Dosepy is an open source application to perform radiochromic film dosimetry.

-Dosepy is intended to be an accessible tool for medical physicist in radiation oncology to perform patient-specific dose verification based on film measurements.
+Dosepy is intended to be an accessible tool for medical physicist in radiation oncology to perform film dosimetry with effortless.

 The software works with scanned films (in TIFF format) and a DICOM file (typically exported from a treatment planning system, TPS).
 A 2D gamma analysis can be performed in order to evaluate the similarity between the measured (scanned film) and the planed (DICOM file) dose distributions.